QUALITY ASSURANCE STRUCTURE AND PROCESSES

 2. He/She must possess Ignacian Marian Leadership skills

-3. He/She must possess other qualifications deemed important by the school/region for
+3. He/She must possess other qualifications deemed important by the school/region for the responsibilities.

 Program of Activities